Navigation

 Rain barrels allow you to capture water during rainfall so it can be used to irrigate plants during dry periods.
 By watering with rainwater instead of highly-treated drinking water, you can save money and help conserve our water resources.
 Rain barrels also reduce the impacts of excessive stormwater runoff on our rivers and streams by decreasing the volume of water flowing into storm drains.

-Check out more about rain barrels here.
+Read more about rain barrels.

 Rain Gardens